engisalor/corpusama/README.md

 ## General requirements

 ReliefWeb is a large database with over 1 million humanitarian reports, each of which may include PDF attachments and texts in multiple languages.
 Upwards of 500 GB of space may be required for managing and processing files.
 Downloading this data at a reasonable rate takes weeks.
-Dependencies also require several GB of space and benefit from a fast CPU and GPU.
+Dependencies also require ~< 10 GB of space and benefit from a fast CPU and GPU (a GPU is needed for processing large amounts of data).

-## Installation
+## Basic installation

 Clone this repo and install dependencies in in a virtual environment.
-These are the main packages: `pip install defusedxml nltk pandas PyMuPDF PyYAML requests stanza`.
+These are the main packages: `pip install click defusedxml nltk pandas PyMuPDF PyYAML requests stanza`.

 ```bash
 python3 -m venv .venv